f5devcentral/f5-big-ip-cloud-edition-trial-quick-start/README.md

    *Expected time: ~2 min*

-7. Use your key to SSH into the BIG-IQ CM instance and execute the following commands:
+7. Use admin user and your AWS SSH key to SSH into the BIG-IQ CM instance, then execute the following commands:

    ```
    # bash